odtu/EE463/Hardware-Project/README.md

 - **Robust Design Bonus:** Your drive should supply minimum 2 kW power for at least 5 minutes.
 If you are not aiming for this bonus, your drive has to accelerate the motor from standstill up to rated speed at no-load (but beware of high starting currents).

-- **Current Feedback Bonus:** Implement a current feedback (using shunt resistors or hall sensors) loop to adjust the current automatically and protect your drive against high currents.
+- **Closed-loop Voltage/Current Control Bonus:** Implement a feedback (using shunt resistors or hall sensors) loop to adjust the output voltage automatically and protect your drive against high currents.

 - **Compactness Bonus:** A bonus will be awarded to a project with the smallest volume (including all cabling, control circuitry, filters etc).